Play some Pirate Games today!

 Pirates . . boys seem to really love pirates.
 I remember when we went through a pirate phase and it was all pirates all the time.

-Today we are starting a new homeschool unit study that is all about pirates and we are beginning with pirate games.
+Today we are starting a new unit study which we really like to do.

 This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are our own and we share things we think would be of interest to boys.

 There are a lot of neat pirate games shared here that are a loads of fun and have a learning twist to them as well.

 Each of these games offers a fun way for boys to learn.
 There are games for math, language, map skills and more.

 I think your boys will enjoy these pirate games me matey.
 And if they don’t they can go walk the plank (a little pirate humor there–just kidding!)

 Did pirates play games?
 That was one of the questions we were trying to find an answer for.